PEARLY PAPULES OF THE CORONA OF THE GLANS

 • Embryonic blocks : during embryonic development, pearly penile papules may form due to variations in the formation of genital tissues.

-How to treat pearly penile papules ?
+How to treat the pearly corona of the glans ?

-Treatment for bumps on the glans
+The treatment of bumps on the glans

 photo crown treatment of the glans penis using an electric scalpel

-The papules are destroyed through vaporization without damaging the surrounding tissues.
-In some cases, this procedure cannot be performed.
-Contraindications include the presence of metallic implants in the body (dental implants are not a contraindication) and the use of a pacemaker or cardiac defibrillator.
+In some cases this procedure cannot be performed : contraindications include the presence of metal plates in the body (dental implants are not a contraindication) and the presence of a pacemaker or cardiac defibrillator.

 Recommendations